 6. WiMiUS P28

-Some previous users said that this was their favorite because not only can they adjust screen size until getting a perfect view, but it also fits well into both short and long-distance vision needs.
+Some previous users said this was their favorite because they can adjust screen size until getting a perfect view, and it also fits well into short and long-distance vision needs.

 The Projector’s sound system is one of the best classes, with dual HiFi speakers and SRS.
 It also allows you to connect external speakers for a better listening experience while watching or playing games!